vaadin/addressbook/README.md

 ====================

 This tutorial teaches you some of the basic concepts in Vaadin Framework.
-It is meant to be a fast read for learning how to get started - not an example on how application should be designed.
-Please note this example uses and requires Java 8 to work.
+It is meant to be a fast read for learning how to get started - not an example on how applications should be designed.

 Running the example from the command line